colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

 plt.ylabel('count')
 plt.title('Histogram of GQs')
 plt.grid(True)
-plt.savefig("/home/gradstd4/plot.png")
+plt.savefig(<filename>)
 ```

 When I chnaged the number of genome shuffles to 1,000, I got the following distribution with a mean around 20 GQs (Figure 2).
-This is much lower than the actual number of GQs found in UTRs (98), indicating that there is some enrichemtn of GQs in UTRs.
+This is much lower than the actual number of GQs found in UTRs (98), indicating that there is some enrichment of GQs in UTRs.

 ![Figure 2](https://cloud.githubusercontent.com/assets/26418440/25546064/6375095c-2c2f-11e7-8af6-10cdad923315.png)

 **Figure 2:** Distribution of the number of GQs found in regions that were defined as UTRs in the actual *S. venezuelae* genome (n = 1,000).

+## Conclusions and future directions

+The findings from this project were important because they helped validate *Streptomcyes* as a model organism for studying GQs since they appear to be enriched in these species despite having such high G-C content.
+We also now have a list of GQ sequences in UTRs that we will be able to follow up on experimentally in oder to establish a role for these strucutres in gene regulation.
+We also showed that there are more of these sequences in UTRs than we did with our random shuffling approach, which means that many of the ones that are found there likely serve some regulatory funciton.
+Moving forward, I would like to broaden our study of GQ sequences to include ones that are found within coding regions.
+This is where most of them were found (~80%), so I am interested in how these sequences might affect gene expression at the translational level.